 Forestville/Mystery Cave State Park

-Forestville/Mystery Cave State Park combines steep wooded hills, a trout stream, and a cave (guided tours are available seasonally) with a historic village.
+Forestville/Mystery Cave State Park (DNR website) combines steep wooded hills, a trout stream, and a cave (guided tours are available seasonally) with a historic village.
 These are split into two units: Forestville and Mystery Cave.

 The Forestville part of the park includes lots of hiking and horse trails, as well as a historic village.